happypeter/edocs/soho.md

     - cover the hole with filter to stop soil leak https://www.southernliving.com/home/flower-pot-coffee-filter

 ## Bathroom
+- Style: Follow EC life https://www.youtube.com/watch?v=SeQjx8Kj0Bs
-- how to install a bowl
+- how to install a toliet bowl
   - https://youtu.be/bbqZ12QhoY4?t=37
 - https://www.youtube.com/watch?app=desktop&v=bbqZ12QhoY4
   - you don't need a slope for the drainage line, while interestingly you do need a bit slope for vent line to drain rain water
   - maybe you do need https://www.bilibili.com/video/BV1Hs411c7jU
-- plumbing refs:
-  - https://www.youtube.com/watch?v=Dg56chdr-FQ DIY Plumbing Basics: Guide for Homeowners

 - want to get rid of the flying bugs, try to change another type of drainage hole  https://k.sina.cn/article_6519280980_18494555400100cin0.html
 - hang things https://youtu.be/ca15ttSuNUg?t=215
 - keep water away use 涤纶